AI SEO Statistics: Telecom (2026-07 edition)

 The behaviors where the choice of model changes the answer.

-The widest single gap — asks a clarifying question, 55 points — means a telecom buyer can receive materially different guidance on the same question depending only on which assistant they happen to open, so any visibility strategy built on a single model's behavior describes only part of the telecom market.
+The widest single gap concerns asks a clarifying question at 55 points.
+This means a buyer researching telecom can receive materially different guidance on the same question depending only on which assistant they happen to open, so any visibility strategy built on a single model's behavior describes only part of the telecom market.

 Where they agree